elm/elm-lang.org/src/guide/chapters/model-the-problem.md

     | Node a (Tree a) (Tree a)
 ```

 A tree is either empty or it is a node with a value and two children.
-This is actually a generalization of lists.
-You could represent lists by always having the left child be empty.
-There is way more discussion of trees in [this example][trees].
-If you can do all of the exercises at the end of the example, consider yourself a capable user of union types.
+Check out [this example][trees] to see some more examples of union types for data structures.
+If you can do all of the exercises at the end of the example, consider yourself a capable user of union types!

 [trees]: /examples/binary-tree

 > **Note:** Imagine doing this binary tree exercise in Java.
 We would probably be working with one super class and two sub classes just to define a tree in the first place!
 Imagine doing it in JavaScript.
 It is not quite as bad at first, but imagine trying to refactor the resulting code later if you need to change the core representation.
 Sneaky breakages everywhere!

 We can even model a programming language with union types!
 In this case, it is one that only deals with [Boolean algebra][algebra]: